Judge Is Open To Releasing Man Prosecutors Have Called 'Domestic Terrorist'

 He has not been charged with any offense related to terrorism or attempted murder, and his lawyers say he should be freed on bail.

 At U.S. District Court in Greenbelt, Md., Judge Charles Day said he takes seriously the claims made by prosecutors.
-But he also said that the charges filed against Hasson at this point do not require that he be locked up before the trial.
+But he also said that the charges filed against Hasson at this point do not require that he be locked up before trial.

 "I do not find detention is appropriate," Day said.
 But, he added, "He's got to have a whole lot of supervision."